yodrew/yodrew.github.io/_pages/air.md

 	2. outer half
 		1. outer wall
 		2. baffles a, c, e
-	3. spray-paint insides matte black.
+	3. paint insides matte black
 	4. glue halves together
 		1. inner half
 		2. outer half
 		3. bottom end
 		4. 3 other flaps
 		5. seal
-8. until installation, put it in a dust-proof bag.
+6. until installation, keep it in a dust-proof bag.
-9. installation
+7. installation
-	2. mark slot with slot jig
+	1. mark slot with slot jig
 		- it spaces slot correctly on most blinds and panels.
 It can be further from corner but only 20 closer on panels.
 		- face opening, 35 x 248, on blinds, panels, or outside silencer, with shell
 		- side opening, 32 x 248, inside silencer or other enclosure, without shell
-	3. cut out slot
+	2. cut out slot
-	4. position vent over slot and fit vent flaps through it
+	3. position vent over slot and fit vent flaps through it
-	5. when attaching to soft material like fabric, plastic sheeting, or cardboard, pull long flap snug, use back of table knife tip to crease the outside of it right where it passes through slot
+	4. when attaching to soft material like fabric, plastic sheeting, or cardboard, pull long flap snug, use back of table knife tip to crease the outside of it right where it passes through slot
-	6. fold flap at crease and tape it down.
+	5. fold flap at crease and tape it down.
 Tape makes vent removable.
 Only glue it in place if you are certain of not moving it for years.
-	7. repeat with other long flap, then with short flaps
+	6. repeat with other long flap, then with short flaps
-	8. secure side opening with screws.
+	7. secure side opening with screws.
 Screw through inner wall into panel or blocks.
 Or screw from other side into inner wall.
 If blind material is soft (plastic, fabric, paper, cardboard), use fender washers.
-	9. vent must be shaded to minimize fading of black paper and warping.
+	8. vent must be shaded to minimize fading of black paper and warping.
 Usually, insert of double-blind or white material over window will do this.
 Otherwise, cover shell with white paper.
 If in direct sun, shade it somehow.

 ##### short